danielhelfand/lab-knative-serving/README.md

 glooctl install knative --install-knative=false
 ```

-Installating the workshop can be done using the following command:
+Installing the workshop can be done using the following command:

 ```
 kubectl apply -k https://github.com/danielhelfand/lab-knative-serving